-condor_reconfig reconfigures all of the Condor daemons in accordance with the current status of the Condor configuration file(s).
+condor_reconfig reconfigures all of the HTCondor daemons in accordance with the current status of the HTCondor configuration file(s).
 Once reconfiguration is complete, the daemons will behave according to the policies stated in the configuration file(s).
 The main exception is with the DAEMON_LIST variable, which will only be updated if the condor_restart command is used.
-Other configuration variables that can only be changed if the Condor daemons are restarted are listed in section 3.3.1 on page .
+Other configuration variables that can only be changed if the HTCondor daemons are restarted are listed in the HTCondor manual in the section on configuration.
 In general, condor_reconfig should be used when making changes to the configuration files, since it is faster and more efficient than restarting the daemons.

 The command condor_reconfig with no arguments or with the -daemon master option will cause the reconfiguration of the condor_master daemon and all the child processes of the condor_master.

-For security purposes (authentication and authorization), this command requires an administrator's level of access.
-See section 3.6.1 on page for further explanation.
+For security reasons of authentication and authorization, this command requires ADMINISTRATOR level of access.

 condor_reconfig will exit with a status value of 0 (zero) upon success, and it will exit with the value 1 (one) upon failure.